North Carolina State Ports Authority: History

 In 1923 North Carolina Governor Cameron Morrison became interested in establishing official port facilities for the state and pushed for the creation of the State Ship and Water Transportation Commission to study the matter.
 The body produced a report which recommended that the state government fund the development of port facilities.
 The following year it was replaced by the Ports Commission, which was supposed to oversee the work.
 A statewide bond referendum for $8.7 million to develop the facilities failed to pass in November 1924, and the commission disbanded.
 Despite this, the coastal cities of Wilmington and Morehead City pursued their efforts to improve port facilities, and the North Carolina General Assembly incorporated the Morehead City Port Commission in 1933 and the Wilmington Port Commission in 1935.

 The General Assembly established the North Carolina State Ports Authority in 1945 to develop and improve harbors at Wilmington, Morehead City, Southport, and other coastal areas.
 Improvements began in 1949, and new piers and storage areas were completed in 1952.
+In January 1894 the authority opened an intermodal transit terminal in Charlotte, whereby containerized goods delivered on trucks could be consolidated as rail freight and shipped to Wilmington.
 In the 1990s and early 2000s, the authority oversaw a $440 million project to deepen the Cape Fear River shipping channel and purchased Radio Island in Morehead City.